 An annual didactic grade point average will be used as the central measure of academic performance.
 It is calculated from all didactic and clinical courses from a particular professional year.
-Grades earned in courses taken prior to matriculation in the professional program, grades earned for courses taken at another institution while enrolled in the professional program, and grades earned for courses taken at the College in a more advanced professional year than that in which the student is enrolled, are not included in the calculation of this annual grade point average.
+Grades earned in courses taken prior to matriculation in the professional program and grades earned for courses taken at the College in a more advanced professional year than that in which the student is enrolled, are not included in the calculation of this annual grade point average.
+Grades earned for courses taken at another institution while enrolled in the professional program are included in the calculation of this annual grade point average if the transfer coursework was approved by the Student Promotion and Graduation Committee.

 Students must maintain an annual grade point average of 2.00 in their professional program to remain in good academic standing.
 If a student's annual grade point average drops below 2.00 at the end of any quarter during the academic year, or the student earns a grade of "F/WF" in one or more courses, the student is notified, in writing that he/she is being placed on academic probation for the next academic quarter.
 Probation represents notice that continued inadequate academic performance may result in dismissal from the program and the College.